estk/log4rs/docs/Configuration.md

 - month[s]
 - year[s]

+> Note: `log4j` set `Sunday` as the first day of the week, but `log4rs` set
+> `Monday` as the first day of the week, which is the same as `chrono` crate
+> and the `ISO 8601` standard.
+So if you use `week`, the log file will be rolled
+> on `Monday` instead of `Sunday`.

-The _modulate_ field is an optional boolean.It indicates whether the interval should be adjusted to cause the next rollover to occur on the interval boundary.
-For example, if the item is hours, the current hour is 3 am and the interval is 4 then the first rollover will occur at 4 am and then next ones will occur at 8 am, noon, 4pm, etc.
-The default value is false.
+The _modulate_ field is an optional boolean.
+It indicates whether the interval should be adjusted to cause the next rollover to occur on the interval boundary.
+For example, if the interval is 4 hours and the current hour is 3 am, when true, the first rollover will occur at 4 am and then next ones will occur at 8 am, noon, 4pm, etc. The default value is false.

-The _max_random_delay_ field is an optional integar.Indicates the maximum number of seconds to randomly delay a rollover.
+The _max_random_delay_ field is an optional integer.
+It indicates the maximum number of seconds to randomly delay a rollover.
 By default, this is 0 which indicates no delay.
 This setting is useful on servers where multiple applications are configured to rollover log files at the same time and can spread the load of doing so across